-There is a direct cause and effect relationship between laryngeal muscular alignment and your resultant vocal sound.
+There is a direct cause and effect relationship between laryngeal muscular alignment and efficiency and your resultant vocal sound.
 Also, as I have said in the past, only a tiny percentage of humanity has Amusia, an actual brain developmental defect that renders them tone deaf.
 People with Amusia can’t differentiate a high pitch sound from a low pitch sound at all.
-Everyone else that calls themselves “tone deaf” are actually just inexperienced, musically.
+Everyone else that calls themselves “tone deaf” are actually just inexperienced vocalists.
 Simply by training with me or another teacher that teaches balanced bridging technique, you will become pitch accurate, and your voice will sound great to a listener.
 The only exception is someone who has already caused physical damage that requires medical intervention.